musman-uk/portfolio/workflow-process/README.md

 # ⚙️ Workflow Process

-This folder documents my workflow and key process notes.
+An insight into my workflow and process.

 | Process Area       | Description                                             | Link |
 |--------------------|---------------------------------------------------------|------|